plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 `locationmode: 'country names'` on `choropleth` and `scattergeo` traces is now resolved by [country-iso-search](https://github.com/plotly/country-iso-search) instead of [country-regex](https://github.com/etpinard/country-regex).
-The attribute name, accepted values list, and ISO-3 output are unchanged — the difference is in *how* a name string is matched to an alpha-3 code.
+The attribute name, accepted values list, and ISO-3 output are unchanged.
+The difference is in *how* a name string is matched to an alpha-3 code.

 The old library walked a table of country-specific regular expressions and returned the first match.
-That made it lenient (substring matches worked) but ambiguity-prone — strings like `'Republic of'` could resolve to whichever entry's regex hit first.
+That made it lenient (substring matches worked) but ambiguity-prone.
+Strings like `'Republic of'` could resolve to whichever entry's regex hit first.
 The new library does a sanitized exact lookup against a curated alias table, which is stricter about ambiguous input but accepts many more legitimate forms.